US rolls to women's hoops gold medal in Bird's last Olympics

 As the final buzzer sounded, Bird and Taurasi embraced and then proceeded to hug all of their teammates and the coaching staff.

-While Bird has said she is moving on and Taurasi has been noncommittal about her plans, the future is bright for the U.S. behind Griner, Breanna Stewart and the six newcomers on this year’s team.
+While Bird has said she is moving on, the future is bright for the U.S. behind Griner, Breanna Stewart and the six newcomers on this year’s team.
 That included A’ja Wilson, who will be counted on to keep the streak going three years from now at the 2024 Paris Games.
 Wilson, who celebrated her 25th birthday on Sunday, made her presence felt in her Olympic debut, scoring 19 points in the gold medal game.

 The game also marked the end of Carol Callan’s run as the national team director.
 She started right before the Americans won the first gold of this streak in 1996 and has been the architect for this unprecedented run.